 The rest of the page is clean, highlighting social proof and the big problem-solving benefits of the product.
 Intercom cleverly displays the product in use next to each benefit, demonstrating how the product works for that specific purpose.
 It’s like a mini-demo, right on the home page.

-Example #6.
-Curated – Specificity in headline and CTA copy for the win
+6. Curated – specificity in headline and CTA copy for the win

 Curated takes a unique approach, ditching the subheading for a longer headline.
 The scrolling hero image shows the audience what the product does for their website, rather than having an explainer video.

 The CTA invites prospects to start curating, which is unique to their brand.
 Scrolling down the page, Curated hits the big pain points and talks about the advantages their product offers to overcome them.